Carbon and Nutrient Cycling in Forests

 The response of harvested forests to climate change

-A field-based climate change simulation experiment was established in 2008 in Penn State's Stone Valley Forest to identify the responses of soils and tree species to predicted increases in temperature and precipitation.
+A field-based climate change simulation experiment was maintained from 2008 to 2011 in Penn State's Stone Valley Forest to identify the responses of soils and tree species to predicted increases in temperature and precipitation.
 Research plots were heated by ~2 degrees C with suspended infrared lamps and irrigated with +20% of the average long-term precipitation in a forested area that was harvested prior to the experiment.
-In the plots we are monitoring: tree seedling growth, phenology, and ecophysiology; early successional community composition and phenology; and soil temperature, moisture, nutrient fluxes, nutrient pools, and soil biotic community responses.
-With these measurements we will recognize both how forest composition may change with predicted changes in climate and the mechanisms that drive the responses.
+In the plots we monitored: tree seedling growth, phenology, and ecophysiology; early successional community composition and phenology; and soil temperature, moisture, nutrient fluxes, nutrient pools, and soil biotic community responses.
+See publications by graduate students Marshall McDaniel, Rebekah Wagner, and Christie Rollinson.